 - vocational and technical qualifications, including T Levels

 - a combination of these qualifications

 For more information, see Ofqual’s student guide to exams and assessments in 2022

 Extra support for summer 2022 GCSEs, AS and A levels

-The government intends that exams will go ahead in summer 2022, with some changes to exams and non-exam assessments:
+Exams have now been completed for summer 2022, with some changes to exams and non-exam assessments:

 - exams will be graded more generously this year – providing a safety net for students